 The Chequamegon Bay area is among the best birding locations in Wisconsin.
 Situated along the south shore of Lake Superior, the bay is a unique landscape feature that forms a central point for a diversity of habitats, including open water, mudflats, coastal wetlands, open fields, pine barrens, and varied forest types.
 As a result, the bay area hosts a wide variety of bird species that depend on these habitats during the breeding, migration, and winter seasons.
 Abundant public lands and extraordinary natural beauty further provide visitors with unparalleled bird watching opportunities in this exceptional area of northern Wisconsin.

-This checklist includes more than 300 bird species that have been observed at least once in the Chequamegon Bay area since 1972.
+This checklist includes more than 300 bird species observed at least once in the Chequamegon Bay area since 1972.
 The list applies to areas of Ashland, Bayfield, and Iron Counties within a 40-mile radius of the city of Ashland, Wisconsin, and includes species observed by or reported to the authors.